 Simple English definitions for legal terms

-Read a random definition: ebb and flow
+Read a random definition: communications

 A Massachusetts trust is a unique type of trust used by people to run a business outside of the normal legal entities like a corporation or partnership.
 It is owned by multiple individuals who have liability only up to the amount of their investment, like shareholders of a corporation.
 The trust is managed by a set of trustees who must follow extensive rules in the creating documents and often bylaws that may not exist in other kinds of trusts.
 Massachusetts trusts differ greatly from most other types of trusts, having characteristics resembling corporations, trusts, and partnerships.
 They were first used in the early 1800s to avoid certain corporate laws regarding investment in real property in Massachusetts.
 Most of the early Massachusetts trusts and many to this day are used for real property investment purposes.